MisterCoffey/MisterCoffey.github.io/_posts/2017-06-25-BaseballCapstone.md

 But do the dangers of income inequality also reveal themselves in major league baseball?

-COMPETING THEORIES OF INCOME INEQUALITY IN BASEBALL
+**COMPETING THEORIES OF INCOME INEQUALITY IN BASEBALL**

 There are differing opinions on the subject of income inequality in baseball.

 One theory is that income inequality has a negative influence on team performance.
 When examining baseball data from 1985-2010, a team of Australian and French researchers found a negative relationship between baseball wage dispersion and team performance.
-A similar theory by a Texas researcher in 2001 utilizing data from 1985 - 2000 seasons.

 The other theory (Krissoff 2013) is that baseball inequality is having little impact on baseball team performance.
 This theory, based on the 2010 season, finds no relationship between baseball income inequality and team performance.

-So which is correct?
-Is income inequality hurting baseball?

-When assessing team inequality using a Gini coefficient, and using it as a feature in a linear regression model, the answer is no.
+This author's research based on statistics from the 2000 through 2016 seasons confirms the latter theory.
+Income inequality is not negatively influencing baseball teams' win percentages.

-Income inequality is not negatively influencing baseball outcomes, at least with respect to the 2000 through 2016 seasons.
-In fact, adding measures of team salary inequality to classic sabrmetric measures of team performance provides no predictive improvement on those metrics.
-In fact, measures of salary and salary inequality make increase slightly the errors in a linear regression model.
+In fact, adding measures of team salary inequality to classic SABRmetric measures of team performance provides no predictive improvement on those metrics.

-SALARIES
+**SALARIES**

 ![MeanSalary](../images/ProjectCapstone/MeanSalary.png)